 In the content marketing realm, parallax design can be used in a range of ways, whether for a one-off article, a microsite or even a full website.

-Car maker Peugeot makes great use of the technique in the microsite for its HYbrid4 technology which provides different travel modes on its road cars.
+Car maker Peugeot makes great use of the technique in the microsite for its HYbrid4 technology (link no longer available) which provides different travel modes on its road cars.
 It’s presented as a graphic novel complete with a dramatic soundtrack, in which the protagonist embarks on a dangerous mission.
 Through the unfolding narrative, we learn about the different HYbrid4 modes of SPORT, 4WD, AUTO and ZEV (Zero-Emission-Vehicle).
 It’s well worth a look.